outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - these locked objects can be used to generate rule-generating/deriving/finding structures, by forming an initial structure of locked objects and filling that structure with conditional & changeable structures
       - these rule-generating/deriving/finding structures can be used as solution automation workflows

-  - difference vs. similarity
-    - similarities between difference & similarity
-      - distance metric
-    - differences between difference & similarity
-      - amount of info that needs to be stored for a complete accurate description ('what something is not' may require more info to be stored compared to 'what something is')
-    - the position of difference between difference & similarity may be on non-opposite positions on a circle depicting routes to get from difference to similarity
-      - this is bc a similarity is a degree of difference (low/zero difference) & so is a difference (higher degree of difference that can be measured or is observed as noticeably different compared to a similarity)
-      - the structure may be a circle or other loop bc if you stack enough differences, eventually you may generate the original object
-    - the conversion of difference into similarity is based on the concept of a threshold, where a difference acquires enough similarities to similarity to cross the threshold or vice versa
-    - the gray area in between the two concepts & surrounding the symmetry of the threshold also conflates the differences between the two concepts, making the difference not a simple 'opposite'

-    - example: spectrum structure
-      - handles different cases like 'near low/high/average value' (like between 0 & 1), which have differences in adjacent change types to produce relevant objects (like an integer)
-        - change types like 'small change to produce an integer', 'doubling to produce an integer', etc
-      - the isolated relevant difference structure (without additional info)
-        - the average value, which has multiple difference types in adjacent change types
-      - conditional relevant difference structures
-        - if the nearest integer triggers other change types, the value near that integer has a relevant difference structure

-    - example: position structure
-      - similar positions will be near according to the distance metric, creating a radius of similarity, which results in emergent structures of a boundary, center & circle
-      - different positions can be represented as a structure lacking a circle/boundary/center
-      - the differences in similarity/difference structures have emergent effects & coordinate with different interface objects (like adjacent structures, change types, relevant objects, etc)
-        - a lack of an object can be used like other gap structures are used (as a filter, container or template)
-        - an object can be used as a component or other base object to use as an input

-    - this is why differences are not just the 'opposite of similarities' - it leaves out information like:
-      - similarities of varying relevance between similarity & difference (both use a distance metric)
-      - the reason why a difference is used vs. a similarity (like 'filtering' intents)
-      - emergent/adjacent/relevant structures of similarity & difference, embedded in different structures (position/spectrum)
-      - info about the structure of difference (difference paths/stacks/layers/trajectories), which may vary in ways that similarities do not
-        - this indicates the important point that similarities are insufficient to predict differences
-      - if similarities were equivalent to differences, you could use similarities to derive all info, reduce all uncertainty & randomness, and solve all problems - which is not guaranteed
-        - meaning 'derive structures outside of the universe, using info from inside the universe'
-      - similarities may have similarities to each other, more than similarities to differences
-      - randomness has a similarity (in outcome probability), but is better than similarity as an input to generate difference structures like uncertainty

-  - document uncertainty structures like randomness collisions & structures that produce certainty (combinations that stabilize)
-    - randomness collisions generate structure
-      - structure being the stabilized interaction of information (staying constant long enough to attain structure)
-      - randomness being a lack of information (like a star or circle with equally likely directions of change)
-        - where influences are equal enough in power to leave no clear priority of direction favoring one over the other
-      - when an info lack interacts with an info lack, they may not generate another info lack, but a structure stable enough to organize them, depending on the angle/type of interaction and whether the info lacks are a similar or coordinating type

   - document interacting AI error types (as in financial price & crime prediction models)

-  - standardization application to generate logic automation algorithm

-    - iterate through interface objects (change type, problem type, assumptions, etc)
-      - find interface objects in a problem space
-        - filter by relevance structures (like interaction directness/causation, such as change hubs)
-          - apply problem structures related to relevant structures
-            - apply organization structures (like a sequence of tests/queries) to problem structures

-    - specific logic automation example
-      - check for missing relevant info in info found with variables
-        - change to add earlier window to mtime param bc its out of error window
-      - find interaction type & change type in info metadata (filename, modification time relationship)
-        - any logs changed in later would include logs modified earlier bc of lack of incrementing/rollover, so mtime increase is unnecessary
-      - check assumptions for requirements
-        - mtime param unnecessary bc most logs would be modified in original mtime param
-      - check for relevant change-aggregation objects in structure (event objects in a sequence structure)
-        - significant date (upgrade, reboot) was within original mtime param which could be a factor in error so mtime param is necessary

   - examine function topologies (structures & structure change metadata that can maintain a particular function)
     - document intent structures (like intent sets) associated with function topologies